jitensinha98/Realtime-Facial-Expression-Recognition-using-geometric-analysis/README.md

 # Face-Detection-and-Emotion-Recognition
-This repository conatins the implementation of designed Emotion Recognition model trained using Cohn-Kanade and fer-2013 datasets.The Best Accuracy obtained is ***78.9%***.
+This repository conatins the implementation of designed Emotion Recognition model trained using ***Cohn-Kanade*** and ***fer-2013*** datasets.The Best Accuracy obtained is ***78.9%***.

-## About the dataset
+## About the datasets
-I have used two datasets - Extended Cohn-Kanade Dataset(CK+) and fer-2013 dataset
+I have used two datasets - Extended Cohn-Kanade Dataset(CK+) and fer-2013 dataset .
+The CK+ dataset contains only 123 subjects whereas the fer-2013 dataset contains more than thousand subjects.
+As a result The test accuracy of CK+ is ***92.3%*** whereas the test result of of fer-2013 is below ***70%*** .
+So i have performed a combination of both the dataset to get a more balanced dataset .
+I also had to discard 40% of images from all the subjects in Cohn-Kanade's dataset because they were meaningless and irrelevant.
+Details of acquiring CK+ dataset is [http://www.pitt.edu/~emotion/ck-spread.htm](here) and fer-2013 is [https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge](here) .

+## Modules Used
+- Keras
+- Tensorflow-gpu == 1.5
+- tqdm
+- dlib
+- opencv
+- os
+- shutil
+- pandas
+- numpy
+- sklearn
+- imutils

 # Steps for using the software